Zek1t0/Zek1t0/README.md

 Hi 👋 My name is Duarte Ezequiel
 ================================

-Desarrollador Front-End | JavaScript | React
+Web Developer | JavaScript | React
 --------------------------------------------

 Hi!
-I’m Ezequiel Duarte, a Front-End Developer passionate about creating accessible and functional web interfaces.
+I’m Ezequiel Duarte, a Web Developer but mainly focused on Front-End, passionate about creating accessible and functional web interfaces.
 With expertise in HTML, CSS, and JavaScript, I specialize in frameworks like React.
 I’m always eager to learn and grow professionally.

 * 🌍  I'm based in Northern Argentina
 * 🖥️  See my portfolio at [Pending](http://Pendiente)